DSTECHNO/simOptDST/EUROCC/README.md

 Stage2: Optimization for slot width and slot height separately

-Stage3: Determining the location of the slots in the y direction and z direction with the dimensions taken from Stage 2
+Stage3: Determining the location of the slots in the y-axis and z-axis with the dimensions taken from Stage 2